Vincit/multi-user-test-runner/README.md

 authorization().dontExpectToFail();
 ```

-This call will first check if the methods between the previous assertion and this call was supposed to fail.
+This call will first check if the methods between the previous assertion and this call were supposed to fail.
 If they were, the `dontExpectToFail()` call will throw an `AssertionError` to make the test fail.

 ## Advanced assertions